No, It can't be true.

 God, give me strength.

-Remus fixed his gaze in the fireplace.
+Remus fixed his gaze to the fireplace.
 Minerva could almost hear the wheels in his brain working, processing the words she had just said.
 Finally, the werewolf smiled.
 A true, wonderful, huge smile.

 Minerva almost cried at the sight of the sudden joy radiating from the man in front of her.
 Almost.
 She was still a bit annoyed with him, after all.